Table of Contents

-The language centres of the telencephalon include the Broca’s area (Brodman area 44) and the Wernicke’s area (Brodman area 22).
-The Broca’s area is located in the area of the inferior frontal gyrus of the frontal lobe, whereas the Wernicke’s area is located in the centre of the temporal lobe.
-It is important to note that both language centres are located only on the dominant hemisphere (see above).
+The language centers of the telencephalon include the Broca area (Brodmann area 44) and the Wernicke area (Brodmann area 22).
+The Broca area is located in the area of the inferior frontal gyrus of the frontal lobe, and the Wernicke area is located in the center of the temporal lobe.

 Function of the Broca’s Area

-The Broca’s area also manages the repetition of words via afferents from the secondary auditory cortex, which is located in the area of the temporal lobe and runs around the primary auditory cortex in the form of a horseshoe.
-In addition to the fibres of the secondary auditory cortex, the fibres of the secondary visual cortex reach the Broca’s area.
+The Broca area is also referred to as the motor speech center because it governs the articulation of words and sounds.
+Studies suggest that, apart from language production, it is also associated with action processing and the sequencing of motor actions associated with verbal and nonverbal communication.
+Syntax is formed in the Broca area.
+Furthermore, the Broca area also manages the repetition of words via afferents from the secondary auditory cortex, which is located in the area of the temporal lobe and runs around the primary auditory cortex in the form of a horseshoe.
+The fibers of the secondary auditory cortex and the fibers of the secondary visual cortex reach the Broca area.

 Function of the Wernicke’s area

-The Wernicke’s area is also called the sensory speech area as it is responsible for the understanding of words and sentences and requests.
-The arcuate fasciculus provides a connection between the Wernicke’s area and the Broca’s area.
+The Wernicke area is also called the sensory speech area because it is responsible for the understanding of words, sentences, and requests.
+This area controls the process of phonologic retrieval, which is the process of sequencing the sounds of words before they are uttered.
+The arcuate fasciculus provides a connection between the Wernicke area and the Broca area.

 Speech Disorders due to the Failure of a Language Centre (Aphasia)

-Depending on which language centre is affected, the symptoms of aphasia may vary.
-A common cause for aphasia is a stroke which, in turn, is in most cases (about 80%) caused by ischemia.
+Depending on which language center is affected, the symptoms of aphasia may vary.
+A common cause for aphasia is stroke, which in most cases (approximately 80%) is caused by ischemia.

-Aphasia is defined as an acquired language disorder, with the cause of aphasia being centrally located.
-Language disorders have to be distinguished from speech disorders (dysarthria), the latter having a variety of causes, such as cerebellar, bulbar or extrapyramidal damages.
-The main forms of aphasia include Broca’s aphasia, Wernicke’s aphasia, amnesic and global aphasia.
+Aphasia is defined as an acquired language disorder, and the cause of aphasia is centrally located.
+Language disorders must be distinguished from speech disorders (dysarthria), which have a variety of causes, such as cerebellar, bulbar, or extrapyramidal damage.
+The main forms of aphasia include Broca, Wernicke, amnesic, and global aphasia.

 Definition and Symptoms of Broca’s Aphasia (Motor Aphasia)

-Broca’s aphasia is the damage of Broca’s area in the language-dominant hemisphere, and is also known as motor aphasia.
-It is characterised by a disturbance of the fluency of speech which is also slowed down considerably.
+Broca aphasia is caused by damage to the Broca area in the language-dominant hemisphere; it is also known as motor aphasia.
+It is characterized by a disturbance of the fluency of speech, which is slowed down considerably.

 Definition and Symptoms of Wernicke’s Aphasia (Sensory Aphasia)

-Wernicke’s aphasia is also known as sensory aphasia.
-The damage is located in the area of the temporal lobe, within the area supplied by the posterior temporal artery.
+Wernicke aphasia is also known as sensory aphasia.
+It is caused by damage to the temporal lobe within the area supplied by the posterior temporal artery.

-The main symptoms of Wernicke’s aphasia are an increased output of speech (logorrhea), and phonemic and semantic paraphasias.
-A patient with phonemic paraphasia confuses syllables or shortens words, whereas a patient with semantic paraphasia confuses entire words.
-The confused words often come from the same subject area, for example, substituting “arm” for “leg”.
+The main symptoms of Wernicke aphasia are an increased output of speech (logorrhea) and phonemic and semantic paraphasias.
+A patient with phonemic paraphasia has trouble with the phenomic retrieval process and confuses syllables, changes the order of syllables, or shortens words, whereas a patient with semantic paraphasia confuses entire words.
+The confused words often come from the same subject area—for example, substituting ‘arm’ for ‘leg’.

-The increased speech output involves, among other things, a making up of new words (neologisms).
-Unlike in Broca’s aphasia, also speech comprehension is disturbed, which additionally complicates the patient’s ability to communicate.
-Writing and reading is usually disturbed as well.
+The increased speech output involves, among other things, making up new words (neologisms).
+In contrast to Broca aphasia, speech comprehension is disturbed, which additionally complicates the patient’s ability to communicate.
+Writing and reading are usually disturbed as well.

 Definition and Symptoms of Global Aphasia

-In global aphasia, both the Wernicke’s and Broca’s area are affected, as well as the basal ganglia region.
+In global aphasia, both the Wernicke and Broca areas are affected, as is the basal ganglia region.
 This results in a complete loss of speech.
-Patients express themselves only through sounds and possibly isolated words like “yes” or “no”.
-This form of aphasia is mainly caused by an extensive media infarct of the language-dominant hemisphere.
+Patients express themselves only through sounds and, possibly, isolated words like ‘yes’ or ‘no’.
+Patients can barely understand spoken language, and they cannot write or read.
+However, intellectual and cognitive abilities are preserved.
+This form of aphasia is mainly caused by an extensive media infarction of the language-dominant hemisphere due to stroke or brain trauma.
 If the basal ganglia are also affected, additional unilateral symptoms, such as a form of hemiparesis, can frequently be observed as well.

 Definition and Symptoms of Amnesic Aphasia

-In patients with amnesic aphasia, there is not one single damaged area, but rather multiple smaller lesions, in the area of the temporal and parietal lobe of the language-dominant hemisphere.
+In patients with amnesic aphasia, there is not one single damaged area but, rather, multiple smaller lesions in the area of the temporal and parietal lobes of the language-dominant hemisphere.

-Clinical presentation of amnesic aphasia involves strong word-finding problems, which are tried to be compensated by phrases and circumlocutions.
-Spontaneous flow of speech, however, is not affected.
+Clinical presentation of amnesic aphasia involves significant word-finding problems, for which patients may try to compensate with phrases and circumlocutions.
+The spontaneous flow of speech, however, is not affected.

 Other Symptoms Associated with Damage to the Dominant Hemisphere

-Next to the forms of aphasia described above, damage to the dominant hemisphere may lead to other clinical signs, such as apraxia or agnosia.
+In addition to the forms of aphasia described, damage to the dominant hemisphere may lead to other clinical signs, such as apraxia or agnosia.

 Definition of Apraxia

-Apraxia describes the inability to adapt behaviour to specific purposes and situations.
-Based on the clinical appearance, multiple manifestations can be distinguished.
-These include, for example, the ideomotor and ideational apraxia.
-Individuals with ideomotor apraxia have damage in the Wernicke’s area and the primary motor cortex, whereas in ideational apraxia, the damages lie in the area of the temporoparietal junction.
+Apraxia describes the inability to adapt behavior to specific purposes and situations.
+Based on clinical appearance, multiple manifestations can be distinguished, including ideomotor and ideational apraxia.
+Individuals with ideomotor apraxia have damage in the Wernicke area and the primary motor cortex, whereas those with ideational apraxia have damage in the area of the temporoparietal junction.

-Clinical presentation of ideomotor apraxia includes a distortion of aiming movements, movement sequences, as well as facial expressions and gestures.
-Patients with ideational apraxia are able to perform individual movements correctly, but cannot implement them in a more complex sequence.
+Clinical presentation of ideomotor apraxia includes a distortion of aiming movements, movement sequences, facial expressions, and gestures.
+Patients with ideational apraxia are able to perform individual movements correctly but cannot implement them in a more complex sequence.

 Definition of Agnosia

-Further examples include prosopagnosia, which describes the inability to recognise people and their faces, autotopagnosia, which is characterised by the inability to localise parts of the body, and anosognosia, which describes the inability to perceive one’s own body ailments or neurological dysfunctions.
-Thus, patients who suffer from anosognosia cannot, for instance, recognise a hemiparesis as such.
+Further examples include prosopagnosia, which describes the inability to recognize people and their faces; autotopagnosia, which is characterized by the inability to localize parts of the body; and anosognosia, which describes the inability to perceive one’s own body ailments or neurologic dysfunctions.
+Patients with anosognosia, for instance, cannot recognize hemiparesis.

 Other Symptoms Associated with Damage to the Non-Dominant Hemisphere

-Damages to the non-dominant hemisphere can cause, inter alia, a so-called neglect syndrome.
+Damages to the nondominant hemisphere can cause, among other things, the so-called neglect syndrome.

 Definition of Neglect Syndrome

 Neglect is a motor or sensory inattention to one half of the body.
-A test for detecting such a unilateral neglect is, for example, the clock-drawing test, where a patient is asked to draw a clock face with the clock hands pointing to a certain time.
-Most patients who suffer from a unilateral neglect will draw all numbers in one half of the clock.
+Unilateral neglect can be detected with the clock-drawing test, in which a patient is asked to draw a clock face with the clock hands pointing to a certain time.
+Most patients who have a unilateral neglect will draw all of the numbers in one half of the clock.

 Structure of the Limbic System

 The limbic system consists of several components.
-These are the hippocampus, the parahippocampal gyrus with entorhinal cortex (see above), the cingulate gyrus, the amygdala, and the mammillary bodies.
+These are the hippocampus, parahippocampal gyrus with entorhinal cortex (see above), cingulate gyrus, amygdala, and mammillary bodies.

 Function of the Limbic System

 Alongside the hippocampus, the other components of the Papez circuit are involved in memory formation.
-These include, for example, the mammillary bodies of the limbic system.
-Moreover, affective and sexual behaviour are mediated via the mammillary bodies.
+These include, for example, the mammillary bodies of the limbic system, which also mediate affective and sexual behavior.

-In addition, the amygdala is involved in the modulation of autonomic hypothalamic areas, which may lead to, e.g., an accelerated heart rate in scary situations.
+In addition, the amygdala is involved in the modulation of autonomic hypothalamic areas, which may lead to, for example, an accelerated heart rate in scary situations.